 - Buy premium mince as you really do get what you pay for.
-Look for mince that is quite red; the redder mince has less fat through it.
+Look for mince that is quite red, as redder mince has less fat through it.
 Buy in bulk, it’s usually cheaper.

-- When freezing mince flatten out so it becomes long and thin.
+- When freezing mince, flatten it out so it becomes long and thin.
 This way it will freeze quicker and thaw quicker too.

-- When adding mince to the pan, add it gradually to the pan so the pan doesn’t become cold, this way the meat will fry rather than stew.
+- When adding mince to the pan, add it gradually so the pan doesn’t become cold, this way the meat will fry rather than stew.

-All 7 Symply Too Good To Be True cookbooks are available in good newsagents and online in our shop.
+All 9 Symply Too Good To Be True cookbooks are available in my online shop.